Image: Shutterstock

 What Is Imitation Crab?

-An imitation crab is a form of Japanese fish cake made from blending a white fish called Alaskan Pollock with flavorings, colorants, and ingredients.
-Making imitation crab involves rinsing, skimming, grinding, and cooking into an odorless paste called surimi.
+An imitation crab is a type of Japanese fish cake made by blending a fish.
+Generally, a white fish called Alaskan Pollock is used because of its mild color and odor, along with flavorings, colorants, and other ingredients.
+Making imitation crab involves rinsing, skimming, grinding, and cooking into an odorless paste called surimi (1).
 The makers then cut the paste into strips to resemble the leg meat of the crab.
 In a nutshell, imitation crab gives the yummy taste of crabs without burning a hole in the pocket.
 And it is readily available at most supermarkets and grocery stores.

 Can You Eat Imitation Crab While Pregnant?